thedataquarry/rustinpieces/python/age_groups_csv/README.md

 ## Goal

 In this project, we will add users to age groups using enums.
-Users that are less than 13 years old will be placed in the child group, 13 to 17 year olds will be in the youth group, 18 to 59 into the adult group, and 60 or greater will be in the senior group.
+Users that are less than 13 years old will be placed in the child group, 13 to 17 year olds will be in the youth group, 18 to 59 will be in the adult group, and 60 or greater will be in the senior group.
 Once all the users are loaded and categorized, a count of minors (people in the child and youth groups), and adults (people in the adult and senior groups) will be calculated.

 Enum use in Python is fairly rare, while in Rust is is common to have multiple enums.
 The Goal of this project is to show one of the reasons they are so useful in Rust.
-Looking at the programs the reason will probably not be obvious, in both cases the enums are used to restrict the `age_bracket` to specific values.
+Looking at the programs the reason will probably not be immediately obvious, in both cases the enums are used to restrict the `age_bracket` to specific values.
 Now lets say we decide to add a new geriatric value to the `AgeBracket` enum for people 80 and older, which also changes the senior group to 60 to 79 years old.

 To do this we need to add the new value to the enum, update the setting of the age bracket, and update the calculating of the demographics to include the new group.
 In the example here this update